Alice Ong

 Alice Ong (အဲလစ်အုန်း; 翁如意; born Cho Cho on 8 August 1994) is a Burmese actress, model and beauty pageant title holder of Shan-Chinese descent.
 She gained popularity after starring in the 2018 film Dimensions which brought her wider recognition.

 Early life and education

 Alice was born on 8 August 1994 in Taunggyi, Shan State, Myanmar.
-She was a Shan-Chinese descent.
-Her father was a Chinese from Guangdong, China, and her mother was a Shan-Chinese descent from Shan State, Myanmar.
+She is of Shan-Chinese descent.
+Her father was a Chinese from Chaozhou (Teochow), Guangdong, China, and her mother was a Yunnanese Shan-Chinese descent from Shan State, Myanmar.
 She is eldest daughter of four siblings, having two younger brothers and one younger sister.
 She graduated with a "HND diploma" from Victoria University College in 2015 and "BA honors" from University of Wolverhampton in 2018.
 Alice moved to Yangon from Taunggyi with her mother after her parents divorced.

 Pageantry

 Modeling and local pageant

 Alice started modeling in 2013 and also appeared on magazine cover photos as a model.
 She competed in the many local beauty pageant contests, and have won Miss Suko 2014, Miss Shwe Kann Tharyar and Miss PH Care and brand and appointed as brand ambassador.